 Should You Spank Your Child?

-In fact, the last thirty years of research is clear.
+The last thirty years of research give us very clear results.
+(The citations are at the end of this post.)
 Kids who are spanked are less emotionally healthy than kids who aren't.
 What's more, kids who are spanked behave worse over time.

-So if you were spanked and think you came out alright, it wasn't because of the spanking.
-You'd be even better if you hadn't been spanked!
+So if you were spanked and think you came out fine, it wasn't because of the spanking.
+And while you are fine, hopefully, you would probably be healthier emotionally if you hadn't been spanked.

 Quite simply, spanking produces WORSE behavior, not better behavior.
 It also begets more violence, because hitting children teaches them that it is acceptable to hit others who are smaller and weaker.
 “I'm going to hit you because you hit your sister” is a hypocrisy not lost on children.
 As every parent knows, kids do what we do, not what we say.

 Discipline means "to teach."
 If we're serious about raising good kids, we need to use methods that teach kids to manage themselves.
 Spanking does not do that.
 Instead, it teaches kids to be afraid of us, which is no basis for love.
 It teaches them to be sneaky so they won't be caught doing something wrong.
 It teaches kids that they are bad, so they are more likely to behave badly.
 It teaches kids to use violence when they want to solve a problem.
 And it keeps them from taking responsibility to improve their own behavior, because they "externalize the locus of control," which means they only behave because an authority figure makes them, rather than behaving because they want to.

 Brain research has also demonstrated that children's brains change when they're spanked.
 In one study,

 the brains of children who were spanked showed greater fear responses than children who were never spanked, but there were no differences between